josharrowsmith/gatsby-wordpress-site/README.md

 ## TODO
 - [ ] styling everything !!
 - [ ] particle.js as backgrond ?
-- [ ] fix particle.js mobile styling
 - [X] look into how tags and categories work with gatsby
 - [ ] Use gatsby-plugin for lazy-loading images
 - [ ] sass and css
-- [X] acf working
+- [ ] maybe see if react vr works with gatsby ???????
-- [ ] look into how custom post type work with graphql
+- [X] look into how custom post type work with graphql